ryanbond/rapi_doc/README.md

 Rails API Doc Generator
 =======================

-RESTTful API generator...
+RESTTful API documentation generator for Rails.
+It supports Rails 2.1 and greater.
 It generates a set of HTML views in the public directory.
 Parses the desired controllers and generates appropriate views.

 Currently does not read routes.rb and requires manual entry of routes